 Like the former head of Visit Scotland, destination branding expert Tom Buncle, Manolis Psarros foresees the merger of place branding and destination branding initiatives, which means that, as Psarros notes, “DMOs will have to come up with content and communicate messages about what makes a city a unique place not only to travel but also to work, study and live in.”

 Consequently, the mandate of DMOs will change and with it their revenue sources, says Manolis Psarros:

 A model shift from government agencies and nonprofit organizations to public-private partnerships is expected to shape the operational environment of DMOs in the near future.

-More about destination marketing challenges and trends in our interview with Manolis Psarros this Thursday.
+More about destination marketing challenges and trends in our interview with Manolis Psarros.

 Theory on destinations and places

 Not sure what a destination or a place is, or how to distinguish between the two?
-Here’s a summary of academic literature on places and destinations.
+Check out our summary of academic literature on places and destinations.

 Enjoyed this update on destination marketing challenges and trends?
 Spread the word!